-Alcatraz, the former prison that once held notorious criminals Al “Scarface” Capone and George “Machine Gun” Kelly, is one of the most sought-out (and sold-out) attractions in the San Francisco Bay Area.
+Alcatraz, the former prison that once held notorious criminals Al “Scarface” Capone and George “Machine Gun” Kelly, is one of the most sought after (and sold-out) attractions in the San Francisco Bay Area.
 Lock in high-demand tickets for your clients with a tour that includes admission to “The Rock” and a day of sightseeing via bike, bus, boat, converted cable car, or Segway.
 Other options combine a trip to Alcatraz with a cruise to Sausalito, or an adventure into the Marin headlands, wine country, or Muir Woods.

 This combo pairs Alcatraz and other must-sees with bonus excursions for a well-rounded city visit that offers more flexibility than a traditional sightseeing tour.

 Jail and Sail: Alcatraz Tour and Twilight Bay Cruise